-The SPN offers a range of courses for individuals working with simulated patients (SPs).
-The courses are likely to be of interest to simulation educators, technicians, SPs and to some extent learners involved in undergraduate and postgraduate training in all health professional disciplines.
-All courses are designed to take three hours expect for the foundational program which takes five hours.
+The Simulated Patient Network (SPN) offers a range of courses for individuals working with Simulated (standardized) Patients (SPs).
+The courses are likely to be of interest to simulation educators, technicians, clinicians, SPs and to some extent learners involved in undergraduate, postgraduate and continuing professional training in all health and social care disciplines.
+All courses are designed to take three hours except for the Foundation Program (M1) which takes five hours.

-This course introduces the concept of SP methodology.
-It covers key terms, brief history of SP methodology, considers the scope of practice of SPs and their unique features.
-We also outline standards associated with SP methodology and share some of our favourite SP methodology resources.
+Foundation Program (M1) introduces the concept of SP methodology.
+It covers covering key terms and scope of practice, it considers the who, what, why and how of the method and acknowledges its origins.
+The scope of practice of SPs and their unique features are also discussed.
+The instructors outline standards associated with SP methodology and share some of their favourite SP methodology resources.

-This course introduces approaches to creating roles for SPs.
+Course 2 (M2) introduces approaches to creating roles for Standardized Patients.
+This task is fundamental to SP work – usually a text document (sometimes with audiovisual supplements), the written SP role provides guidance to the SP about their character, the purpose of the scenario, their health issue (or other relevant information).
 There is no one right way to do this.
 However, some approaches seem better suited to some contexts than others.
 Templates are valuable for documenting roles.
 They prompt the authors for specific and usually critical information.
 We share approaches and templates.

-Course 4 – Training methods for SPs – feedback (previously M5)
+Course 5 – Training methods for SPs – feedback

 This course introduces concepts of feedback and training methods to support SPs in feedback and/or debriefing with learners.